tollbros/tollbrothers-ui/README.md

 3. Add `<HeroComponent>` to return statement and pass in `slides={heroSlides}` and `darkness={true or false}` to component.
 It will resize to fit whatever container it is in.
 4. Verify that the component shows on the page via `npm run dev`.

 ## How do we publish changes?
 1. Publishing has been automated by the Semantic Release Workflow.

 ## Semantic Release Workflow
 Basically, follow the commit message format below.
-Then when the commit is posted on the `main` branch semantic-release will do its thing and publish a new version on `merge to main` or a direct commit to `main`.
+Then when the commit is posted on the `master` branch semantic-release will do its thing and publish a new version on `merge to master` or a direct commit to `master`.
 * [Commit message format](https://github.com/angular/angular/blob/main/CONTRIBUTING.md#type)
 * [How does it work?](https://github.com/angular/angular/blob/main/CONTRIBUTING.md#type)

 ## Things to consider
 - You can publish code without commiting it.
 Not sure why you would but there are no guards to prevent you from doing so.